-Milan Men's Fashion Week dresses up for post-COVID excursions - ExBulletin
+Milan Men's Fashion Week dresses up for post-Covid excursions - ExBulletin

 Fashion

+A model presents a creation for the Etros Men’s Fall/Winter 2022/2023 collection on Sunday in Milan.
+Photo: AFP

-Tailored frock coats, bow ties and exuberant colors graced the leak as Dolce & Gabbana and Fendi both dreamed up more glamorous post-pandemic wardrobes for their fall/winter collections during Men’s Fashion Week.
-Milano.
+Tailored frock coats, bow ties and exuberant colors graced the leak as Dolce & Gabbana and Fendi both dreamed up more glamorous post-pandemic wardrobes for their fall/winter collections at Milan Men’s Fashion Week .

 Designer Silvia Venturini Fendi was inspired by the dandy of the 1920s during her fashion house’s show on Saturday, punctuating the refinement with touches of eccentricity.

-Blazers were turned into capes, knitwear featured prominent chest cutouts, and accessories got flashy.
+Blazers were transformed into capes, knitwear featured prominent chest cutouts, and accessories went flashy.

 The collection also aimed for a more fluid take on typically gendered clothing, with wide-leg pants turning into half-skirts.